US stocks slump following disappointing earnings

 In the long run, the deal should be good for the stock market because it will allow investors to focus on the economy and the outlook for corporations, rather than having to worry about politics, said Peter Sidoti, a former Wall Street analyst who now runs a company that focuses on analyzing small-company stocks.

 "It just gets rid of the noise," said Sidoti, CEO of Sidoti & Co.
 "The less distractions that you have and the more that you have people focus on running their businesses, the better off we are."

 The S&P 500 index fell 15 points, or 0.8 percent, to 1,787 as of 12:30 p.m.
 Eastern time.
 The Dow Jones industrial average dropped 100 points, or 0.6 percent, to 15,872.
 The Nasdaq composite fell 41 points, or 1 percent, to 4,019.

 Health care stocks slid 1.4 percent.
 Laboratory Corporation of America plunged $9.63, or 9.7 percent, to $89.50, making the company the biggest decliner in the S&P 500.
 Quest Diagnostics fell $2.71, or 4.6 percent, to $53.53.

 Investors are also watching to see when Fed policy makers will reduce their economic stimulus now that the economy appears to be strengthening.
 The Fed has its next policy meeting on Tuesday and Wednesday of next week.

-The yield on the 10-year Treasury note rose to 2.20 percent from at 2.19 percent late Tuesday.
+In government bond trading, the yield on the 10-year Treasury note rose to 2.82 percent from 2.80 percent on Tuesday.